EnterpriseDB/tpa/docs/src/tpaexec-configure.md

 `--extra-packages`, but it is not an error if the named packages cannot be installed.

+### Known issue with wildcard use

+Please note that the use of wildcards in `*_package_version` when added permanently to `config.yml`, can result in unexpected updates to installed software during `tpaexec deploy` on nodes with RHEL 8 and above (or derivative OSs which use dnf such as Rocky Linux).
+When deploy runs on an existing cluster that already has packages installed ansible may be unable to match the full package version.
+For example, if the value for `bdr_package_version` was set to `3.6*` then ansible would not be able to match this to an installed version of BDR, it would assume no package is installed, and it would attempt to install the latest version available of the package with the same name in the configured repository, e.g. 3.7.

+We are aware of this limitation as an ansible dnf module bug and hope to address this in a future release of TPAexec.

 ### Building and installing from source

 If you specify `--install-from-source postgres`, Postgres will be